-The water source will be from a 2,400 or 4,800 gallon individual cistern located ~70ft north of the residence close to the driveway hear a hammerhead turn around.
-The cistern should be located a minimum of 50 ft from the front of the house and no further than 150 ft from the rear of the structure.
+The emergency water source will be from a 1,000 gallon individual cistern.
+The residence will also be making a contribution to the community cistern.
+The individual cistern will be located a minimum of 50 feet from the front of the house and no further than 150 ft from the rear of the structure.
 The cistern will have a dry hydrant connection with a 6 inch NH threaded connection and cap (note that a 2-1/2" adaptor may be needed, depending upon the requirements of your fire protection district).
-Alternatively, a contribution may be made to the fire protection district community cistern fund (if available).
-Contact the High Country Fire Protection District (303-642-3655) for more information and specific details.
+Contact the Cherryvale Fire Protection District (303-494-3735) for more information and specific details.